10 Rome's best monuments

 St. Peter's Basilica is the largest Christian temple in the world and an important spiritual symbol for Catholics, as it was erected over the tomb of St. Peter the Apostle (the first Pope in history) who was martyred in Rome and whose remains now rest inside.

 There is a lot to see inside!
-To know it in depth and get the most out of the experience, in the post Visit St. Peter's Basilica you will find everything you need to know about this monument.
+To get to know it in depth and make the most of the experience, I recommend these options:

-Ah!
-And do not forget to climb the Dome of St. Peter's Basilica, because from up there you will have one of the best views of Rome.
+I recommend that you do not miss the Dome of St. Peter's Basilica, because from up there you will have one of the best views of Rome.

 3. The Sistine Chapel